 Rubber stamps shall not be used for check-signing purposes.

-At the time a check is issued, the date, amount, payee, and purpose of the check must be entered on the check stub or in the check register.
-No later than the end of the month in which a check is issued, the same information must be entered in the Cash Book or automated accounting system.
+At the time a check is issued, the date, amount, payee, and purpose of the check must be entered on the check stub and in the check register.
+The same information must be entered in the Cash Book or automated accounting system.
 Before signing checks, officers should verify that adequate documentation exists and that the expenditure has proper authorization and a proper union purpose.

-In paying any bill, the check number, the date, and the amount of the check should be written on the face of the bill, which shall then be filed and retained by the financial officer.
+Payments shall be made from original documents rather than a copy or facsimile.
+In paying any bill, the check number, the date, and the amount of the check should be written on the face of the bill, which shall then be filed and retained in the affiliate’s records.
 This will safeguard against double payments.

-Electronic transactions (e.g., bank credits, withdrawals, wire transfers), even routine transfers within the same institution, must be authorized by a document signed by the authorized signatories of the accounts involved.
+Electronic transactions (e.g., payroll transfers, Electronic Funds Transfers (EFTs), IRS wire transfers), pensions and 401K wire transfers, even routine transfers within the same institution, must be authorized by a document signed by the authorized signatories of the accounts involved.
 Additionally, all electronic transactions must be properly recorded in the appropriate journals.

-Bank Debit Cards and/or Automated Teller Machine (ATM) Cards may not be used under any circumstance.
+Bank Debit Cards, Check Cards and/or Automated Teller Machine (ATM) Cards may not be used for expenditures or withdrawals under any circumstance.
 Any such cards issued by a bank must be returned to the bank, with notice that no such cards are to be issued in the future.
-Use of these cards is prohibited because they circumvent the requirement that two officers sign all disbursement checks, and because these cards do not provide a verifiable audit trail.
+Use of these cards for expenditures or withdrawals is prohibited because they circumvent the requirement that two officers sign all disbursement checks, and because these cards do not provide a verifiable audit trail.